ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

     // handle the delivery token
 }
 ```
-This is an optional remote function which is invoked when the message is successfully delivered to the MQTT broker in
+This is an optional remote function that is invoked when the message is successfully delivered to the MQTT broker in
-the request response scenario.
+the request-response scenario.

 The Listener has the following functions to manage a service.
 * `attach()` - can be used to attach a service to the listener dynamically.